thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/5. Submit Your App/fire-app-builder-submit-your-app.md

 The settings in your app's build.gradle file will overwrite any similar settings in your app's manifest.

-## Target Fire TV Devices in Your Manifest
+## Target Fire TV Devices in Your App Manifest

 In your app's **AndroidManifest.xml** file (in **manifests** folder), you can [theoretically] target Fire TV devices with the `uses-feature` element as follows: